 | Official Website | natboard.edu.in |

 The NEET PG Syllabus 2026 covers all subjects of the MBBS course based on the GMER framework issued by NMC.
-It spans pre-clinical, para-clinical and clinical subjects.
+It spans pre-clinical, para-clinical and clinical subjects totalling 200 MCQs.

 No, NBEMS does not release an exclusive syllabus PDF.
 Candidates should refer to the MBBS curriculum and the information bulletin published at natboard.edu.in.

-The syllabus includes 19 subjects organised into three groups: pre-clinical (3), para-clinical (5) and clinical (11) subjects.
+The syllabus includes 19 subjects: 3 pre-clinical (Anatomy, Physiology, Biochemistry), 5 para-clinical and 11 clinical subjects.

-Clinical subjects, especially Medicine, Surgery, OBG and Paediatrics, carry the highest weightage with around 100-110 questions out of 200.
+Clinical subjects carry the highest weightage with around 100-110 questions out of 200.
+Medicine, Surgery, OBG and Paediatrics are particularly high-yield.

 Comprehensive understanding of the NEET PG Syllabus 2026 is the cornerstone of successful preparation.
-Therefore, candidates should map their study plan against the subject-wise distribution and start revising high-yield topics early.
+Candidates should map their study plan against the subject-wise distribution and start revising high-yield topics early.